Noah-Huppert/Reflect/README.md

  merging data from both

 **Resource Id**:
 The id of the resource.
-The id is always a integer.

 **Special Cases**:
 For contacts that are provided by the `xmpp` provider the following scheme is used: